pstadler1990/IW_MPL/README.md

 These constants can be used as a variable for your instrument's IType variable:
 `IType: PIANO`
 assigns the piano instrument to your current instrument block.

+## Comments
+You can write comments by using a semicolon.

+Note: The comment reaches until the next line break, so any code after a comment will also be ignored!

+Example comment:
+`BPM: 80    ;This is my example comment on this variable assignment`